JacquesJacob/unix-inventory-html/README.md

 1 - install and start the apache

-2 - put these files on path /var/www/html
+2 - put these files in path /var/www/html

 3 - all the unix and linux servers need to run the cfg2html by crontab daily.